keith-ratcliffe/cloud-basher/_docs-latest/getting-started/overview.md

 ---
 ## Use Cases

-The DataWave project provides a general purpose framework which facilitates persistence, indexing and retrieval of both structured and unstructured textual objects.
+The DataWave project provides a general purpose framework that facilitates persistence, indexing and retrieval of both structured and unstructured textual objects.
 Central to DataWave's design is that it leverages [Apache Accumulo][apache_accumulo] to implement a flexible [data model](data-model) and to implement [ingest](../ingest/overview) and [query](../query/overview) components that are robust and scalable.